 Public safety is equally important as we interact with our customers to provide energy to their homes and businesses.
 In addition to awareness campaigns, we offer natural gas and electric public safety presentations at no cost to the communities we serve.
-Other tools include our free online training program, “Responding to Utility Emergencies,” and “Recognizing and Avoiding the Hazards” DVD for gas emergencies that provide critical knowledge and preparation to help emergency responders protect themselves and the public.
+Other tools include our free online resources and training programs and guidance to assist local emergency responders.

-Alliant Energy partners with small businesses and those held by minorities, women, service-disabled veterans and LGBT owners so that our suppliers reflect the diversity of our communities.
-We work with numerous certifying agencies for diverse suppliers and also are long-standing members of the North Central Minority Supplier Development Council.
-This council certifies minority-owned businesses and matches them with member corporations.
+Alliant Energy partners with small businesses and those held by minorities, women, service-disabled veterans and LGBTQ owners so that our suppliers reflect the diversity of our communities.
+We work with numerous certifying agencies to qualify our diverse suppliers.

-As we strive for Zero Injuries, we seek the same level of performance among our contractors.
-Since 2013 our company has partnered with ISNetworld to improve safety performance of contractors performing physical work, such as repairing equipment and building new facilities.
+Since 2013, our company has partnered with ISNetworld to improve safety performance of contractors performing physical work, such as repairing equipment and building new facilities.
 This comprehensive process examines key leading and lagging safety performance indicators.
 In addition, some contractors have on-site safety evaluations conducted in the field.
-Over 99% of contractors are achieving a passing grade.
-To achieve a passing grade, contractors must provide detailed information and statistics on their safety program.
-The overall contractor incident rate has decreased by 21% since 2013.
+Over 99% of our contractors are achieving a passing grade.

 Alliant Energy’s Employee Resource Groups (ERGs) offer forums to network, support and share issues important to employees.
 They also serve as focus groups, providing feedback to the Diversity Office.
 Being a part of an ERG offers an opportunity to learn, attend development and social events, and network with fellow employees.

-The energy industry is rapidly evolving, and our company is pursuing partnerships to support a workforce that is ready for these changes.
-Our Apprenticeship Program is a key component to replenish and grow our skilled, technical workforce.
-The paid training is a combination of on-the-job and classroom study that is tailored to our safety standards, operational practices and facility equipment.
+Our Apprenticeship Program is a key component to replenish and grow our skilled technical workforce.
+The paid training is a combination of on-the-job and classroom study tailored to our safety standards, operational practices and facility equipment.
 Completing the program achieves journeyperson status and fulfills up to 60 credits toward an associate’s or bachelor’s degree.
-Through 2017, our company had 251 apprentices across the service area (134 in Wisconsin and 117 in Iowa).
+Through 2018, our company had over 200 apprentices.